SITCore Dev Boards

 SITCore SCM20260D Dev Board

 The SCM20260D Dev Board is the fastest and easiest way to start developing with the SCM20260D.
 This board includes an SCM20260D DIMM module and a 4.3 inch capacitive touch display.
-It provides standard connectors for input/output, and three 40 pin socket headers for connecting peripherals and a display.
-Peripheral connectors include external power, Ethernet, CAN, USB host and client, RTC backup battery, DCMI interface and an SD card slot.
+It provides standard connectors for input/output, and two 40 pin socket headers for connecting peripherals and a display.
+Peripheral connectors include two mikroBus connectors, external power, Ethernet, CAN, USB host and client, RTC supercap, DCMI interface and an SD card slot.
 It also has a buzzer, LEDs, a reset button, and user programmable boot buttons.

 To start development using the SCM20260D Dev Board, just install the module on the board, plug in the display (if needed), and connect the board's USB Client port to a host computer using a USB-C cable.
 Go to the Getting Started page in the TinyCLR section of the documentation page for further instructions.